The AsyncResult object¶

 get() method, but it also collects metadata

-Our AsyncResult objects add a number of convenient features for working with parallel results, beyond what is provided by the original AsyncResult.
+In addition to these common features, our AsyncResult objects add a number of convenient methods for working with parallel results, beyond what is provided by the standard library classes on which they are based.

 keyed by engine_id, rather than a flat list.
 This is useful for quickly